 KIPP Texas will also establish a "threat assessment and safe and supportive school team" to serve at each campus and will adopt policies and procedures for the teams.
 The team is responsible for developing and implementing the safe and supportive school program, as well as conducting threat assessments.
-These will include assessing and reporting individuals who make threats of violence or exhibit harmful, threatening, or violent behavior, gathering and analyzing data to determine the level of risk and appropriate intervention (including referring a student for mental health assessment and implementing an escalation procedure, if appropriate based on the team's assessment), and providing guidance to students and school employees on recognizing harmful, threatening, or violent behavior that may pose a threat to the community, school, or individual.
+These will include assessing and reporting individuals who make threats of violence or exhibit harmful, threatening, or violent behavior; gathering and analyzing data to determine the level of risk and appropriate intervention (including referring a student for mental health assessment and implementing an escalation procedure, if appropriate based on the team's assessment); providing guidance to students and school employees on recognizing harmful, threatening, or violent behavior that may pose a threat to the community, school, or individual; and supporting implementation of the multi hazard emergency operations plan per TEC 37.115(f)(3).